Hyper-Dragon/ChessStats/README.md

     * Error: An assembly specified in the application dependencies manifest (ChessStats.deps.json) was not found
         * Delete the folder C:\Users\<username>\AppData\Local\Temp\ .net\ and rerun
     * Error: Unable to write index.html
-        * Make sure that index.html is no in use and rerun
+        * Make sure that index.html is not in use and rerun

 ## Dependencies
 * [ChessDotComSharp](https://github.com/nullablebool/ChessDotComSharp) @nullablebool